AnMoreau/PyMoosh/README.md

 ### Requirements
 - **Python 3.10 or higher** is required for RefractiveIndex library integration
-- If Python 3.10+ is problematic, contact us for a version without RefractiveIndex
+- If your Python version is older than this, PyMoosh will be installed without the RefractiveIndex library.

 ### Basic Installation